We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 In terms of URL creation, you can create clean URLs easily with Shopify (a practice that Google recommends).
 You can also change these URLs as you please — and create a redirect from old URLs to new ones (this is important for keeping your content and products indexed properly in search engines).

 You can also create short, SEO-friendly URLs using Ecwid.
 However, you don’t have total control over these — they will be based on the titles you give your products, not text you enter into a dedicated URL field.
-And, significantly, there doesn’t appear to be any way to change existing product URLs or create redirects to other ones.
-This isn’t ideal, to be honest.

-Furthermore, if you’re using Ecwid on certain platforms you will need to make some technical changes to your server configuration and Ecwid code to enable SEO-friendly URLs properly.
+It’s worth noting however that if you’re using Ecwid on certain platforms you will need to make some technical changes to your server configuration and Ecwid code to enable SEO-friendly URLs properly.

-This issue doesn’t affect Wix, WordPress and Instant Site users — but if you’re using a custom-built website or a different site builder, some development work may be involved to get this feature working properly.
+(This issue doesn’t affect Wix, WordPress and Instant Site users — but if you’re using a custom-built website or a different site builder, some development work may be involved to get this feature working properly.)

 Core Web Vitals are a set of targets relating to the speed, responsiveness and visual stability of a website; and sites that meet them can sometimes receive a slight improvement in performance in Google search results.